Web Agents 2024.9

 Be mindful of security breaches and vulnerabilities.
 Ensure your environment isn’t using outdated, insecure protocols, such as SSL 3.0, TLS 1.0, and others.

 To secure communications, configure the agent to validate server certificates installed in the server where AM runs and/or to present a client certificate to AM.
-Learn more from AM’s Secure HTTP and LDAP connections.
+Learn more in AM’s Secure HTTP and LDAP connections.

 To facilitate integration and test, Web Agent is configured by default to trust any server certificate.
 Test client certificates aren’t provided or configured.